Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 Shopify found that customers returned over $400 billion in 2020.
 That’s more than 10% of all sales.
-As the digital commerce boom continues to shift consumer habits online, this trend will likely follow.
-Marketplace operators will have to adapt to their customers’ needs, continuing to offer convenience and efficiency in every aspect, including returns.
+Unfortunately, as the e-commerce boom continues to shift consumer habits online, this trend will likely follow.
+Thus, marketplace operators will have to adapt to their customers’ needs, continuing to offer convenience and efficiency in every aspect, including returns.

-We want to help you develop a marketplace refund policy that focuses on your customers so that you can still win them over, even when a specific purchase doesn’t.
-Below, we’ll highlight the value of a customer-centric refund policy, give you some practical ways for building one, and offer a few tips that can help you minimize refunds.
+We want to help you develop a marketplace refund policy that focuses on your customers so that you can still win them over even when a specific purchase doesn’t.
+Therefore, today’s article will highlight the value of a customer-centric refund policy, give you some practical ways to build one, and offer a few tips that can help you minimize refunds.

-At this point, returns are just a normal part of the ecommerce experience.
+At this point, returns are just a normal part of the e-commerce experience.
 Shoppers don’t have the opportunity to touch the product, see it in person, or try it on.
-Sometimes they make the purchase just to see if they like the materials purchased.
-If they decide they don’t, it just goes back to the marketplace.
-Simple as that.
+Sometimes, they make the purchase just to see if they like the materials purchased.
+If they decide they don’t, they return it to the marketplace.

-A customer-centric return policy focuses on taking what could be a potentially negative experience–returning a product–into a positive one.
+A customer-centric marketplace refund policy focuses on taking what could be a potentially negative experience – returning a product – into a positive one.
 It meets the customer where they are by understanding the normalcy of returns and trying to make them as simple as possible.

 In other words, if you want the quickest way to maximize a single sale, sure, go ahead and make your refund process impossible to figure out and difficult to navigate.
-But, if you want to create a lasting bond with your customers that gets them to keep buying products, even after making some returns, then you might want to consider the customer-centric approach.
+However, if you want to create a lasting bond with your customers that gets them to keep buying products even after making some returns, then you might want to consider the customer-centric approach.

-Building out a customer-centric refund process requires a little bit of legwork from ecommerce stores.
+Building a customer-centric refund process requires a little bit of legwork from e-commerce stores.
 It’s especially challenging with marketplace sales because you have to ensure that each seller’s return policy aligns with yours.

 Nonetheless, the effort is worth it, and we’ve got a few tips that can help you get started.

-The starting point to any good return policy is to not take returns personally.
+The starting point to any good marketplace refund policy is to not take returns personally.

 We’d all love to pretend that we leave our egos at home when we go to work, but getting a return request can feel like a slap in the face.
 It’s easy to assume that something went terribly wrong on our end or that we’ve lost that customer forever.